randy3k/iterpc/README.md

 #### 4) permutations of multiset
-Most package avaible with give 4!=24 permutations for the below example. `iterpc` also works well with labels.
+Most packages available with give 4!=24 permutations for the below example. `iterpc` also works well with labels.

 ```
 > I = iterpc(c("a","a","b","c"), ordered = TRUE)